-Specializing in messy sky-high burgers loaded with toppings and sauces, fresh handmade patties and equally epic sandwiches, the nominal Ozgur Sekar formerly worked at nearby Top Gun Steak.
+They specialize in messy sky-high burgers loaded with toppings and sauces, fresh handmade patties and equally epic sandwiches.

 The interior is humble but emphasizes the restaurant’s transparency, an open kitchen with an extremely small fridge by industry standards fully visible from the dining area.

 100% prime triple A Canadian beef is ground fresh in house every day to make precisely weighed six-ounce patties that are never frozen and contain no preservatives or additives.